 - how your research links to the department that you're applying to

 - the academic, cultural, political and/or social significance of your research questions.

 This section of your PhD proposal discusses the most important theories, models and texts that surround and influence your research questions, conveying your understanding and awareness of the key issues and debates.

 It should also focus on the theoretical and practical knowledge gaps that your work aims to address, as this ultimately justifies and provides the motivation for your project.

 Here, you're expected to outline how you'll answer each of your research questions.
 A strong, well-written methodology is always crucial, but especially so if your project involves extensive collection and significant analysis of primary data.

 You should also show that you're aware of the limitations of your research, qualifying the parameters that you plan to introduce.
 Remember, it's more impressive to do a fantastic job of exploring a narrower topic than a decent job of exploring a wider one.

-Concluding or following on from your methodology, your timetable should identify how long you'll need to complete each individual step - perhaps using bi-weekly or monthly timeslots.
+Concluding or following on from your methodology, your timetable should identify how long you'll need to complete each step - perhaps using bi-weekly or monthly timeslots.
 This helps the reader to evaluate the feasibility of your project and shows that you've considered how you'll go about putting the PhD proposal into practice.